rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancer-troubleshooting.md

        - Test the load balancer with the node:  ``curl -sik http://<Cloud Load Balancer public IP address> -H "host:<domain.com>"``

-Further actions depend based on the results of the commands.
+Further actions depend on the results of the commands.

 #### cURL command results

 Following are the results that you might see from your cURL commands:

-#####  cURL returns a 500 Internal error.
+#####  cURL returns a 500 Internal Server Error.

 Health checks are not enabled on the load balancer.
-All nodes behind the load balancer are failed or cannot communicate with the load balancer.
+All nodes behind the load balancer are failing or cannot communicate with the load balancer.
 As a result of the missing health checks, the load balancer identifies failed nodes as ``OFFLINE`` and provides a generic ``500 Internal Server Error`` on behalf of the failed nodes.

 ##### cURL returns intermittent 503 Service Temporarily Unavailable.

 Health checks are not enabled on the load balancer.
 A node behind the load balancer is failing or cannot communicate to the load balancer.
 As a result of the missing health checks, the load balancer continues to send requests to the failing node.
-When the node does not respond in the default 30-second timeout, the load balancer sends the``503 Service Temporarily Unavailable`` response on behalf of the failing node.
+When the node does not respond in the default 30-second timeout, the load balancer sends the ``503 Service Temporarily Unavailable`` response on behalf of the failing node.

 ##### cURL returns 200 Success, but the load balancer is in an error state.